Brampton City United FC: Crest

 As the Lions, the team maintained a similar logo for most of their history, aside from the 2005 and 2006 seasons when they were purchased by the Oakville Soccer Club and renamed the Oakville Blue Devils.
 The modified version of the Lions logo returned when the team was relocated to Scarborough, and once again when the team was moved to Brampton.
 For the 2011 season the club underwent a complete rebranding and received a new crest similar in style to Manchester United.
 The new crest pays homage to the club's history with a heraldic lion featured in the center.

 Honours

-Brampton United captured their first CSL Championship [known at the time as the Rogers Cup for sponsorship reasons] on October 10, 2005 in a 2–1 match against the Vaughan Shooters at Esther Shiner Stadium.
+Brampton United captured their first CSL Championship on October 10, 2005, in a 2–1 match against the Vaughan Shooters at Esther Shiner Stadium.
 The winning goal was scored during extra time in the 100' minute by Ryan Gamble.
 At the time, the club was still known as the Oakville Blue Devils.